 The Group recognises the value that can be added to its future profitability and strength by the efforts of employees.
 The commitment of employees to excel is key to the Group's continued success.
 Through their attendance at, or participation in strategy, production, safety and health meetings at site level, employees are kept up to date with the performance and progress of the Group, the contribution to the Group made by their site, and are advised of safety and health issues.
 Under the Group's Open Door Line employees' concerns can be voiced over the phone on an anonymous basis in the local language.
 Approximately 3,600 Bodycote employees are connected to the Bodycote intranet, which improves knowledge of Group activities, and assists greatly with technology exchange and co-ordination.
 It is the Group's policy to give full and fair consideration to applications for employment from disabled persons, having regard to their particular aptitudes and abilities, and to encourage the training and career development of all personnel employed by the Group, including disabled persons.
 Should an employee become disabled, the Group, where practicable, will seek to continue the employment and arrange appropriate training.
 An equal opportunities policy is in operation in the Group.

 Details of greenhouse gas emissions are included within the Corporate responsibility and sustainability section of this report.

-An analysis of the Company's shareholders and the shares in issue at 16 February 2015 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given in the Shareholder enquiries section.
+An analysis of the Company's shareholders and the shares in issue at 17 February 2017 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to Chapter 5 of the Disclosure and Transparency Rules are given on the Shareholder enquiries page.